allancastrotk/ptp-calculators.code/docs/05-embed-model.md

 ## Overview

 All calculators are delivered as iframes embedded in powertunepro.com pages.
-The iframe content is a thin UI that talks to the backend API.
+The iframe always points to Vercel.
+The host page does not call calculation APIs and only embeds the UI.
 The embed must be stable, consistent across calculators, and require minimal configuration.

 ## Recommended embed pattern